Laser Gum Treatment

 It is important to your overall health to have gum disease addressed.

 What is Gum Disease?

 Gum, or Periodontal, disease has many contributing factors associated with it and the severity of the disease in a given person.
-Factors such as genetic makeup ( some people are more likely to develop gum disease), Oral Hygiene home care (brushing and flossing), nutrition, stress, some medications, diabetes are some of the many contributing agents of gum disease.
+Factors such as genetic makeup ( some people are more likely to develop gum disease), Oral Hygiene home care (brushing and flossing), nutrition, stress, some medications, and diabetes are some of the many contributing agents of gum disease.
 Over time the bacteria that cause gum disease will cause loss of attachment of the gums from the tooth.
-This deepens the space between the gum and tooth and produces what is called a “periodontal pocket”.
-After a pocket develops, unless treated, it will progresively deepen and will affect the bone support of the teeth.
+This deepens the space between the gum and tooth which produces what is called a “periodontal pocket”.
+After a pocket develops, unless treated, it will progressively deepen and will affect the bone support of the teeth.
 Ultimately, the teeth will loosen, and may need to be extracted.

 Laser Gum Therapy

 Is LANAP laser gum therapy right for you?
 If you’ve ever been told you have gum disease or need gum surgery you can be take advantage of the tremendous benefits that LANAP laser gum therapy offers.

 LANAP- A Therapy that brings your entire mouth back to health